Pointwise convergence of multiple ergodic averages and strictly ergodic models: Introduction

 \subsection{Organization of the paper}

 We organize the paper as follows.
-In Section \ref{section-pre} we introduce some basic notions and leave most related notions and results in the appendix.
+In Section \ref{section-pre} we introduce some basic notions and results needed in the paper.
 In Section \ref{section-furstenberg-joining} we study the ergodic decomposition of self-joinings under $T\times T^2\times \ldots \times T^d$.
-Then in Sections \ref{section-thA},\ref{section-thB} and \ref{section-thC}, we prove Theorems A, B and C respectively.
+Then in Sections \ref{section-thA} and \ref{section-thC}, we prove Theorems A, B, C and D respectively.

+{\bf Acknowledgments:} We thank the referee for the very careful reading and many useful comments, which help us to improve the writing of the paper and simplify some proofs.
+In particular, the comments help us to rewrite Proposition \ref{Zd-erg-decom}, and obtain Corollary \ref{coro3.3} and Corollary \ref{cor4.3} which simplify the proof of Theorem A.